Unity support

 PolyType name collisions

-If you encounter a compilation error suc as the following:
+If you encounter a compilation error such as the following:

 error CS0234: The type or namespace name 'ptSubject' does not exist in the namespace 'PolyType'"